-If you are looking for an easy, delicious lower carbs fish pie you have landed on the right page.
-This is the perfect fish pie recipe for everyone that fancies a good, healthy seafood dish that's ready in a jiffy.
+If you are looking for an easy, delicious healthy fish pie you have landed on the right page.
+This is the perfect gluten-free fish pie recipe for everyone that fancies a good, healthy seafood dish that's ready in a jiffy.

 This British fish pie is a one-pot dish that is super easy to make and can be budget-friendly to cook as you can use any fish or seafood you have on hand or can use any fish trimmings or scraps.
 Give it a try and ask your fishmonger for a selection of fish scraps They will charge you less than any supermarket.